jonesim/encrypted-credentials/README.md

 2. If `settings.json` and `settings.json.enc` exist then they will be compared and if different `settings.json.enc` will be overwritten.**(development)**
 3. If `settings.json` does not exist then `settings.json.enc` will be used **(production)**

-settings.json.enc can be checked into git as it is encrypted with Fernet AES128 encryption
+settings.json.enc and or PRIVATE_settings.enc can be checked into git as it is encrypted with Fernet AES128 encryption

 ## Credential files